joaoferigato/booking-seats/README.md

 # About

 Angular 9 front-end project to book seats.
-At that time, I was using a platform which was not compatible with ES6 and did not have some basic JS array methods, that is why they were not used in the project.
+At that time, I was using a platform which was not compatible with ES6 and did not have some basic JS array methods (e.g.: filter()), that is why they were not used in the project.
+The HTML rendered changes depeneding on how many rows are selected, default is 18 | 20 | 18.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/90333794/220935133-aec8fd71-8477-4dba-88a5-42807b5089ad.JPG">
 </p>